EXTRA CURRICULAR ACTIVITIES AT MA'HAD URWAH

 If you’re looking for an ECD centre that goes above and beyond to provide a well-rounded education for your child, look no further than our Ma'had Urwah.
 We offer a range of extra-curricular activities that cater to a variety of interests and skill levels, ensuring that every child has the opportunity to thrive and grow.

-Elementary Kickboxing
+Kickboxing

 Milkshakes with Mawlānā is designed to create a warm and welcoming environment for our learners to interact with adults from other schools.
 It provides them with a wonderful opportunity to build meaningful connections and develop a loving relationship with the 'Ulamāʾ (Islāmic scholars) of their town.